 Cricut Design Space

 This is where all the magic happens.
-Design Space is available to use through their web-based program or through a mobile app.
-You do need Internet access to use it, but it's where you'll create all your designs.
+Design Space is available to use through their desktop version and through the mobile app.
+You do need to be able to access the Internet in order to complete your designs and login, but they do have offline access available.

-You can come up with your own designs, or you can use pre-designed templates.
-I love that you can use the mobile app anywhere - it's so convenient when you are laying in bed or sitting in the car.
+You can come up with your designs, or you can use pre-designed templates.
+I love that you can use the mobile app anywhere – it’s so convenient when you are lying in bed or sitting in the car.

 I recommend signing in and getting to know the system first before you get started.
 There is a learning curve, but I don't feel like it's too difficult to pick up fairly quickly.
 Here is a screenshot of the screen on the web platform: